WeatherLab/fsodoc/source/database/queries.rst

 **************************

 Internally, all queries are processed and stored as instances of
-\CodeIgniter\Database\Query.
+\FSO\Database\Query.
 This class is responsible for binding the parameters, otherwise preparing the query, and storing performance data about its query.